MicrosoftDocs/query-docs/query-languages/dax/summarizecolumns-function-dax.md

 ## Remarks

-- SUMMARIZECOLUMNS does not guarantee any sort order for the results.
+- This function does not guarantee any sort order for the results.

 - A column cannot be specified more than once in the groupBy_columnName parameter.
 For example, the following formula is invalid.